-Additional resources to help you
+Additional resources:

-There are 3 good ways to learn more or get help.
+There are 4 good ways to learn more or get help.

 A good place to start is workingoutloud.com.
 There you'll find the free WOL Circle Guides, videos from organizations spreading WOL, a helpful FAQ, a TEDx Talk, and information on the book, Working Out Loud: For a Better Career and Life.
 There's also a weekly blog that can help you and your organization make work better.